-- Barbour County Antler Restriction -

-Antlered bucks must have a minimum

-of three points on one side, (except on

-the statewide special youth deer hunt ing dates during which any antlered

-buck may be taken).

-- 2. Wildlife Management Area (WMA)

-Bonus Buck One per hunter during all

-combined bonus buck hunt dates will be

-allowed to be harvested from a select collection of WMA's on specific hunt dates

-depicted on the WMA map permits that

-will not count towards the hunter's State

-three buck limit.
-Must be validated at

-WMA check station by WFF personnel.
+- Barbour County Antler Restriction antlered bucks must have a minimum of three points on one side, (except on the statewide special youth deer hunting dates during which any antlered buck may be taken). - 2.
+Wildlife Management Area (WMA) Bonus Buck - One per hunter during all combined bonus buck hunt dates will be allowed to be harvested from a selected collection of WMAs on specific WMA hunt dates depicted on the AREA Permits that will not count towards the hunter's State three buck limit.
+On specified WMAs within the Chronic Wasting Disease Management Zone (CMZ) on specific WMA hunt dates depicted on the AREA Permits, one bonus buck per hunter per bonus buck hunt date will be allowed to be harvested that will not count towards the hunter's State three buck limit.
+All bonus bucks must be validated at WMA check station by WFF personnel. - 3.
+CWD Sampling Permit See Chronic Wasting Disease Management Zone Rule - Regulation 220-2-.167(2).

-UNANTLERED DEER
+WHITE-TAILED UNANTLERED DEER LIMIT

-During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
-See Special Exception #3 for selected areas with one deer per day limit on U.S. Forest Service Lands (see #3 on page 29).
+During the Unantlered Deer Gun, Special Muzzleloader and Air Rifle, Archery, and Special Youth (under 16) Seasons, in Zones A, B, D, E & CMZ two unantlered deer or one unantlered deer and one antlered buck may be taken per day.
+In Zone C one unantlered deer and one antlered buck may be taken per day.
+See Special Exceptions below for selected areas.